 The idea for the Award was conceived in June 2007 during the 7th Advisory Group on Environmental Emergencies (AGEE) meeting in Rosersberg, Sweden, where meeting participants recommended the establishment of a special recognition scheme.
 As a result, the United Nations Office for the Coordination of Humanitarian Affairs, the United Nations Environment Programme and Green Cross International were requested to develop a suitable award.

 The first Awards ceremony took place on 6-8 May 2009 in Brussels, Belgium and the second on 18 May 2011 in Switzerland.
-The third edition will be presented on 2 September 2013 in Geneva, Switzerland, as part of Green Cross International's 20th anniversary celebrations.
+The third edition was presented on 2 September 2013 in Geneva, Switzerland, as part of Green Cross International's 20th anniversary celebrations.
+The fourth awards ceremony will take place on 1 June 2015 in Oslo, Norway.

 Green Cross International is a leading environmental organisation that was founded by President Mikhail Gorbachev in 1993.
 GCI is a non-profit and non-governmental organization working to address the inter-connected global challenges of security, poverty and environmental degradation through a combination of high-level advocacy and local projects.
 GCI works in over 30 countries and is headquartered in Geneva, Switzerland.
 For more information about GCI, visit and follow GCI on twitter @GreenCrossInt and Facebook.